Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Migration (existing apps) | — | +20–40 hours | New cost (async APIs) |

-Net effect on new projects: 20–30% faster delivery for greenfield sites.
+Net effect on new projects I scope: 20–30% faster delivery for greenfield sites.
 Server Actions alone eliminate the "create API route → write fetch wrapper → handle errors → sync state" cycle that consumed hours on every form.

 Net effect on existing projects: Migration work adds 1–2 weeks to upgrades.
-Budget for it explicitly or stay on 15.x LTS.
+I budget for it explicitly or advise clients to stay on 15.x LTS.

 |---|---|---|---|